Charlesyckuo/NCU-Kaggle-Competition2/README.md

 1. **GPU Compatibility**: Ensure your system's CUDA version is compatible with the installed PyTorch version.
 2. **Environment Setup**: If using Conda, the environment can be directly initialized with `kaggle2.yml`.

----

-## Contact

-If you have any questions or encounter issues, feel free to open an issue in this repository.